longhuy322000/FBUCollab/README.md

    | Use of camera | Project picture, user profile picture
    | App integrates with SDK | Google Login SDK
    | App uses complex algorithm | Project ranking (sort, display projects based on likes, skills)
-   | App uses gesture recognizers | double tap for like
+   | App uses gesture recognizers | double-tap for like
    | App uses animations | transition from MainActivity to ProjectDetailsActivity
-   | App uses external library to add visual polish | Use Material Design to improve the UI and Glide for image loading
+   | App uses an external library to add visual polish | Use Material Design to improve the UI and Glide for image loading

 ### 1. User Stories (Required and Optional)